 The bookstore provides what we call a "textbook buyback" (or just "buyback") as an opportunity for students to sell their unwanted books.
 Our primary goal is to gather used books for upcoming semesters (based on concrete book orders from faculty), but even books that won't be used again can be sold through our buyback.

 Expiration date for this estimate: 2 Days from printed date

-Sell your books during the 2013 Spring Book Buyback, and take advantage of these special offers:
+Sell your books during the December 2013 Book Buyback

 - We now pay cash or store credit.

 - Get an extra 10% when you choose store credit.

 - And, as always, free snacks!

 Click to find answers to the following questions: